jnhthomp/ClassNotes/LearnWithLeon/26-JavascriptApiFun/26-JavascriptApiFun.md

 Do: Find three APIs and build three simple apps using those APIs (Not all of these work, but it is a start: https://github.com/public-apis/public-apis)
 Do: Codewars Daily!
 Do: Anki Daily!
+DO: Get NASA picture of the day api working

 Want to push?
 Do: Make a rotating list of drinks (an automatic carousel) from the cocktailDB